-Over the past few years, automated or “machine” translation (MT) with or without post-editing has become a viable, cost-efficient enhancement to translation workflows.
+Over the past few years, automated translation, also known as “machine translation,” (MT) has become a viable, cost-efficient enhancement to translation workflows.
 However, human translators remain essential to the translation process.

 The value of recycled translations is defined in terms of matches that are assessed using percentages.
 If there is a sentence that previously translated in full, the match percentage will be 100%.
 In case of segments to translate with a 100% match against the TM, the translator’s workload is reduced to only checking / proofreading in context.
 Matches between 99% and 75%, called “fuzzy matches,” alert the translator that small but potentially significant changes were made.
 Segments without existing matches (lower than 75%) need to be translated in full, and these translations become part of the TM for the next projects.
 Long-term clients who use a lot of boilerplate language benefit most from their TMs because they improve consistency and reduce translation costs.

 Neural Machine Translation is a technology that works alongside CAT tools, especially for content with less than 75% TM match.
 In addition to auto-populating content from previously translated texts, NMT uses deep learning methods to analyze the content of a corpus and use those insights to predict and propose translations for new source content.
-For non-specialized content, generic NMT engines often produce satisfactory translation output, but for specialized subjects, the engines have to be trained for each language pair.
+For non-specialized content, generic NMT engines often produce satisfactory automated translation output, but for specialized subjects, the engines have to be trained for each language pair.
 This “training” (aimed at the deep learning process) requires a significant volume of pre-existing approved translations.
 This is why NMT is not equally suited for all language pairs.
 During training, the output is reviewed by professional translators who carefully review and edit the automated output and feed the corrections back into the system to hone its accuracy.
 This process requires an investment of time and resources.